Cathedral of the Immaculate Conception (Albany, New York): 1848 – 1852: Construction of cathedral

-Over 10,000 watched on a rainy July day in 1848 as McCloskey and Hughes laid the church's cornerstone.
-McCloskey raised funds for the cathedral's construction from not only the rest of the U.S. but the international Catholic community as well.
-He wrote to both the Leopoldine Society in Austria-Hungary and the Society for the Propagation of the Faith in France.
-To save time he had the interior done in plaster and lath painted to look like stone.
-Most of the workers were immigrants; many of them volunteered their time and effort.
-The final construction cost was $250,000 ($ in modern dollars).
-Hughes and McCloskey returned to dedicate the cathedral late in 1852, and it opened for services thereafter.
+In 1848, McCloskey and Hughes laid the cornerstone for Immaculate Conception Cathedral.
+While the cathedral was being built, McCloskey traveled within the United States and to Europe raise funds for the project.
+He solicited donations from the Leopoldine Society in Austria-Hungary and the Society for the Propagation of the Faith in France.
+To save time and money on the cathedral construction, McCloskey decided to use plaster and lath painted to look like stone on the interior dome.
+Most of the construction workers were immigrants; many of them volunteered their labor to the project.
+The final construction cost for the project was $250,000 ($ in modern dollars).
+Hughes and McCloskey dedicated Immaculate Conception Cathedral in 1852.